Mary Gilkey City Library Policies

 • Only service animals are permitted in the Library.

-• State law prohibits smoking in public facilities or within 10 feet of entrances.
+• State law prohibits smoking/vaping in public facilities or within 10 feet of entrances.

-• Possession or use of illegal drugs and alcohol is prohibited on City property.
+• Possession or use of illegal drugs and/or alcohol is prohibited on City property.

 The Mary Gilkey Public Library is dedicated to providing a welcoming environment that encourages children to visit the Library.
 The Library is a public building, open to everyone and a child's safety cannot be guaranteed.
 Children may encounter hazards in the Library such as doors, furniture, electrical equipment and other Library patrons.